tulasidamarla/angular/angular2/angular2.md

 Why new Angular
 ---------------
 With so many developers already using angular why new angular.
 Here are few reasons.<br>
 1)Angular is built for speed.
-It has faster initial loads, faster change detection and improved rendering times.
+It has faster initial loads, faster change detection and improved rendering times.<br>
-2)Angular is modern, so it has to take advantage of modern javascript standards such as classes, ,modules and decorators etc, yet it supports both greenfield and legacy browsers.
+2)Angular is modern, so it has to take advantage of modern javascript standards such as classes, ,modules and decorators etc, yet it supports both greenfield and legacy browsers.<br>
 3)Angular has a simplied api.
-It has few built-in directives to learn, simpler bindings and lower overall concept count.
+It has few built-in directives to learn, simpler bindings and lower overall concept count.<br>
 4)Angular enhances productivity to improve day to day workflow.

 Anatomy of an Angular applications